quicwg/base-drafts/draft-ietf-quic-transport.md

 As a result, endpoints that implement PMTUD in IPv4 SHOULD take steps to mitigate this risk.
 For instance, an application could:

-* Set the IPv4 Don't Fragment (DF) bit on a small proportion of packets, so that most invalid ICMP messages arrive when there are no DF packets outstanding, and can therefore be identified as spurious.
+* Set the IPv4 Do Not Fragment (DF) bit on a small proportion of packets, so that most invalid ICMP messages arrive when there are no DF packets outstanding, and can therefore be identified as spurious.